Are you considering adding video to your website or content marketing efforts?

 - The third light – use this up high like the screenshot below.
 Place it high over your head to highlight and add extra depth to your video shoot.

-- Light Ring – This is used to add more light on your face plus you can put the colored ring on it to change the tone of your skin.
+- Light Ring – This is used to add more light to your face plus you can put the colored ring on it to change the tone of your skin.
 Totally optional but if you’re serious about looking amazing on camera without having to do a bunch of additional editing this is a great tool to have.

 Audio and Editing Tips